omesh96/Ayoa-Clone/README.md

-# Ayoa : Website_Clone
+# MonkeyServery : Website_Clone

-Ayoa is the original mind mapping app, pushing the boundaries of brainstorming to new levels.
-Get started with Ayoa and its powerful AI
+Monkey is the original servery conduction website, pushing the boundaries of brainstorming to new levels.
+Get started with monkeyservey and its powerful AI

 Speaking of the technical aspects, the site is fairly static with some features,